BackdoorDan/cubicflow.com/_pages/services.md

 <br>

-The first stage of our process begins with a thorough discovery period to identify objectives and challenges, to immerse ourselves in the brand and end user.
-By the end of this stage we will have a sharp focus and clearly defined spec.
+Although the milestones are presented linearly, in the Agile process there is not necessarily a clear definition of where one milestone ends and another begins.
+Projects requiring a defined scope will usually begin with an in-depth discovery phase that helps us to identify problems and objectives early on in development.
+In addition discovery is a time for us to immerse ourselves in the brand and end user experience goals.

 <br><br>